grebmann1/cta-cheat-sheet/Documentation/Storage/FileStorage.md

 ## File Connect (External Data Storage)
 With Files Connect, Salesforce users can access, share, and search external data from systems like `Quip`, `Google Drive`, `SharePoint`, or `Box`.

+Be aware, File Connect isn't made to replace "Attachement".
+It's only to access Personnal files and share it.

 ## External Data Storage with App Exchange